 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-The 2019 Cricket World Cup will take place in England and Wales from Thursday, May 30 until Sunday, July 14.
+The 2019 Cricket World Cup took place in England and Wales from Thursday, May 30 until Sunday, July 14.

 The Cricket World Cup is the biggest ODI event on the international calendar.
 Played just once every four years, it features the leading teams in the game including Australia, England, South Africa, India, Pakistan, New Zealand and Sri Lanka as they fight it out for the ultimate prize.

 Australia are the most successful team in Cricket World Cup history, winning five of the 11 tournaments.
-India and the West Indies have won two apiece, while Pakistan and Sri Lanka are the other teams with victories.
+India and the West Indies have won two apiece, while Pakistan, Sri Lanka and England are the other teams with victories.

 |1983||England, Wales||India||West Indies|